 However Raven and Buzzard still nest in the trees along the wooded ramparts of the old hill-fort and Song Thrush have increased in numbers.
 Mistle Thrush and Nuthatch breed in the Churchyard.
 Bullfinch, Chaffinch, Goldfinch and Dunnock nest in the lane; Great Spotted Woodpecker and Coal Tit in the nearby wood.
 I have even seen a Short Eared Owl hunting over the marsh one winter evening.
 And a Red Kite, mobbed by the local Raven and Buzzard, down from the hill-fort.

 So welcome to my blog.
-A celebration of birds – in art, poetry and prose, birdsong and anecdote.
+A celebration of birds - in art and anecdote, poetry and prose - part memoir, part anthology, part nature writing, with biographical snippets about various artists and writers - that brings the birds of my childhood back to brilliant life.
 I hope you enjoy it, and in it find something fresh and new and that watching birds for you, too, becomes in the words of Viscount Grey ‘a pleasant path for recreation’.

-Follow me as I ramble through the year writing about birds.
-Share your own encounters – leave a comment, tell me about your patch – be part of the story …
+...
+Follow me, if you will, as I ramble through the year writing about birds.
+Share your own encounters - leave a comment, tell me about your patch - be part of the story ...

 I've drawn extensively on the resources of the Richard Jefferies Society in particular the Blog of Dr Rebecca Welshman and Simon Coleman who have already done much of the transcription of Jefferies writings enabling me to reference quite long passages without having to copy type from the original text of his books and essays.